psg-mit/muf-ci/README.md

 0. Make sure you are still in the `benchmarks/` subdirectory in the Docker image or in the `benchmarks/` subdirectory in the local repository if you did a local install from source.

 1. Use the harness script to run example for Figure 4 and Figure 5 for `n=10` and the programs for Figure 16 for `n=5`.
-This will take ~4-5 hours.
+This will take ~5-10 hours, subject to your machine specs.
 ```bash
 python harness.py artifact-eval
 ```